A strong immune system comes from good gut health. Here are 3 recommendations inspired by Dr. Susan Blum, who wrote a book on the subject .

 Consume probiotics.
 This can be unprocessed fermented foods such as sauerkraut or kimchi from health food stores.
 Build up to a fork full each meal.
 You can drink kombucha instead or take a probiotic supplement daily.
 Here is a great list of some known and unknown probiotic foods including... believe it or not, dark chocolate.

 This blog post was inspired by an interview with Susan Blum on Aviva Romm’s Natural MD radio.

 Like this approach?
 I'd love to work with you.

 LEARN HOW TO

-Clara is a NCCA certified personal trainer who loves to work with awesome people like you.
-GET ON A CALL WITH CLARA.
+Clara is a NCCA certified personal trainer who loves to work with awesome women like you.